+A. Identification of sites of potential emergency, including:

+• The process for identifying the sites, 2100

+Identification of Sites of Potential Emergencies Guideline 2101

+The location of potential sites 2102

+B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to:

+Emergency closing 2205

+Early dismissal

+Evacuation (before, during and after school 2215

+hours, including security during evacuation and evacuation routes)

+Shelter in Place/Location 2220

+Lockdown 2225

+Sheltering sites (internal and external) 2230

+Agreements - 2240

+C. The identification of district resources which may be available for use during an emergency, including the identification of personnel and other resources.

+• Student/Staff Populations - 2301

+Personnel Resources

+• Communication Resources, Specifics - 2316

+Transportation Resources 2320

+Vehicle Inventory 2325

-A. Identification of sites of potential emergency, including: The process for identifying the sites, B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to: Emergency closing C. The identification of district resources which may be available for use during an emergency, including the identification of personnel and other resources.
-Student/Staff Populations Personnel Resources Communication Resources, Specifics Transportation Resources Vehicle Inventory emergencies, including: Identification of the officials authorized to make decisions (Chain of Command) Variations of Emergencies and Chain of Command 2401 Command Center Location 2402 Identification of the staff members assigned to 2403 - 2406 provide assistance during emergencies, district, building level Public Information/Media Notification Plan 2410 Ε. Procedures for annual multi-hazard school training for F. Procedures for the review and conduct of drills and other Tabletop Exercises
+SECTION 2000: GENERAL EMERGENCY RESPONSE PLANNING - Continued emergeneres, meruding. • Identification of the officials authorized to • Variations of Emergencies and Chain of Command2401 • Command Center Location • Identification of the staff members assigned to Public Information/Media Notification Plan E. Procedures for annual multi-hazard school training for F. Procedures for the review and conduct of drills and other • Tabletop Exercises